How to Implement Sensitivity Training in the Workplace (For Your Employees)

 Tips For Implementing Sensitivity Training in the Workplace

-The bulk of sensitivity training involves taking time to self-reflect, examining your beliefs, feelings and values, and then realizing how they might affect how you relate with other team members in the workplace.
+The bulk of sensitivity training involves taking time to self-reflect, examining your beliefs, feelings, and values, and then realizing how they might affect how you relate with other team members in the workplace.

 It should be noted that the delivery of sensitivity training is of critical importance for the training to be successful.
 If delivered poorly, it can have a negative impact on the culture of your organization.
+Here are a few tips to successfully bring sensitivity training to your workplace.

 Before you start, Consider Hiring A Sensitivity Training Expert

-Professionals can also craft training that works for your specific company or go off a tried and true system them have implemented in other places.
+Additionally, bringing in an expert shows that your business cares enough about inclusion and diversity that you’re willing to invest in.
+Professionals can also craft training that works for your specific company or go off a tried and true system they have implemented elsewhere.

 1. Create a safe place to work (and talk)